MengYunWang/Protocol-rsfmri-analysis/README.md

 - **Loose connectors**

-We could do something about the ***psysioligical noise*** with nuisanse regreesion, ICA or GSR, but little can do with the other two.
-If there are some issues related to the second and third factors, you should contact technician or physicist, or even better, buy a new one! :sunglasses: :dollar:
+We could do something about the ***physiological noise*** with nuisance regression, ICA, or GSR, but little can do with the other two.
+If there are issues related to the second and third factors, you should contact a technician or physicist, or even better, buy a new one! :sunglasses: :dollar:

-## 2. Practical tips to record rs-fmri data
+## 2. Practical tips for recording rs-fMRI data

 ### (1) Eyes open, eyes closed, or cross fixation